MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 ### Granting Custom Capability access to an RPC Endpoint

-When an UWP declares a Custom Capability in its app manifest, it will at a later point contain the SID form of the Custom Capability in its process token at runtime.
+When an UWP declares a Custom Capability in its app manifest, it will at a later point contain the SID [Security Identifier](https://msdn.microsoft.com/en-us/library/windows/desktop/aa379571) form of the Custom Capability in its process token at runtime.
 By default, a RPC endpoint doesn't allow UWP’s (AppContainer processes) to connect to them.
 A UWP app must have the appropriate Custom capabilities for access.
 The following steps are taken to do so: